DigitClopedia2024/iroha2-block-explorer-web/installation.md

 }
 ```

 !!
 Hing: We will focus on `default.conf` as it's common for serving web applications.
-We don't do any changes to the nginx.conf file !!
+We don't do any changes to the original nginx.conf file !!

 1.  **Get the Container ID or Name:**
     If you don't already know it, find your container's ID or name: